alienwithin/F3-Pesapal/README.md

 		);
 ```

-View the [sample application](https://github.com/alienwithin/F3-Pesapal/tree/master/sample-application)to understand implementation aspects of the gateway and test it.
+View the [sample application](https://github.com/alienwithin/F3-Pesapal/tree/master/sample-application) to understand implementation aspects of the gateway and test it.

 ## License
 F3-PesaPal is licensed under GPL v.3